Choosing a pet

 - salt-water fish: also need to be kept at suitable temperatures and require the most care and expense

-You can keep horses in Brisbane if you follow strict regulations about:
+You can keep horses in Brisbane if you comply with the requirements under the Animals Local Law 2017 (local law).

 Find out more about the regulations for owning a domestic horse or a racehorse.